Kajabi/heroku-buildpack-rails-asset-sync/README.md

 The buildpack looks for the environment variable `ASSET_SYNC_BUCKET`.
 It must be set on the Heroku app.
 Set it to the bucket name you want assets synced to.

-⚠️ **Do not store anything else in this bucket!
-The sync operation is destructive: it will delete everything in the bucket not present in the local public directory.**

 ### rclone config

 The buildpack uses `rclone` to do the sync operation.
 If available, the buildpack will source `heroku/asset-sync-setup.sh`, where you can [configure rclone using environment variables](https://rclone.org/docs/#environment-variables).
 The rclone remote used by this buildpack is called `asset_sync`.
 For example: